ckarageorgkaneen/mouse2afc/User-Guide.md

 ## Installation
 ### 1. Setup and Activate the Virtual Environment
-1. Got to the [Pybpod](https://pybpod.readthedocs.io/en/v1.8.1/getting-started/install.html) website and see step 2 of installation.
+1. Got to the [Pybpod wesbite](https://pybpod.readthedocs.io/en/v1.8.1/getting-started/install.html) and see step 2 of installation.
 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/2f705022-145e-40f1-92d6-d42199138465)

 2. Follow the intructions
-     - `utils` is the folder where you downloaded the `.yml` file\
+     - `utils` is the folder where you downloaded the `.yml` file.
 3. In terminal type `conda activate pybpod-environment` (or just `activate pybpod-environment` depending on your system) **DOUBLE CHECK**
 4. Do a `pip install --upgrade pip`